tanchu/cv/README.md

 - writing new functionality
 - feature development thru A/B testing
-- unit-tests
+- unit-tests (jest, enzyme; tests coverage depends on project from less then 50 to 95+ %)
 - reviewing my colleagues
 - interacting with designers to improve the current UI